wattrg/ibis/docs/about.md

 permalink: /about
 ---

-Ibis is a performance portable compressible CFD solver.
+Ibis is a compressible CFD solver.
+It uses Kokkos to obtain performance portability.